When analyzing large amounts of data in Excel, the best approach often is to retrieve top (10) values.

 What is going on here?

-Aside from the fact that we’ve formatted our data as an Excel Table and we are using structured references for simplicity, further complications have arisen.
+Aside from the fact that we’ve formatted our data as an Excel Table and are using structured references for simplicity, further complications have arisen.

 As our list members (users) are no longer unique, we now have to use an array formula to retrieve the largest amounts.